softilium/elorm/readme.md

 ## Ideas under the hood

 Elorm implements set of ideas from my business application engineer experience working:
-- Create a universal ID for records/entities.
+- Use **global unique human-readable sequental ID** for records/entities.
 This ID should be globally unique, sequential across all used databases, and should act as a URL for a particular entity.
 For better handling of database indexes ID should be sortable in order or creation new IDs line autoincrement numbers.
-- Define the set of entities declaratively, including navigation properties.
+- **Define the set of entities declaratively**, including navigation properties.
 Its profilable when you context is growing.
-- Lazy load navigation properties.
+- **Lazy load navigation properties**.
 It retrieves a referenced record on first access to the navigation property, from cache or from the database.
 I can having a lot of navigation properties without impact of performance.
-- Let the library handle migrations automatically.
+- Let the library **handle migrations automatically**.
 It should be possible to upgrade from any old version to any new one.
 Developers don't need to register each schema change as a separate migration.
 And, of course, developers can run their own code as part of this migration.
-- Create a common core entity with basic functionality (loading, saving, caching, etc.).
+- Create a common **core entity with basic functionality (loading, saving, caching, etc.)**.
 Application entities must be based on it.
-- Create a global entity cache to track all loaded/created entities and reduce redundant queries to database.
+- Create a **global entity cache** to track all loaded/created entities and reduce redundant queries to database.
 Of course, we can tune cache size to balance betwee speed and memory for application.
-- Generate strongly-typed structs with all needed methods based on schema declaration.
+- **Generate strongly-typed structs** with all needed methods based on schema declaration.
 It should eliminate boilerplate in application code.
 Entities are ready to use after a couple of lines of code.
-- Allow developers to use the "idiomatic database/sql way" to work with data.
+- Allow developers to **use the "idiomatic database/sql way"** to work with data.
 Engineer can use regular SQL select queries.

 ## Implementation